Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Study Limitations

-Taking these limitations into consideration, we still believe that our work offers valuable insights that represent a large number of universities, and our main findings would generalize, e.g., the challenges faced in integrating privacy and security measures may be amplified for low-resourced universities.
-We encourage future studies to explore other data sources and methods that offer complementary insights, e.g., from individual perspectives of students and staff, while also conducting longitudinal measurements and comparisons of GenAI guideline updates beyond our study's cut-off date, given the dynamic and ever-evolving nature of policy development.
-Furthermore, large-scale studies can consider GenAI guidelines available in other languages beyond English (e.g., Spanish, French, and Chinese), as well as the longitudinal factors in institutional policy development.
+We argue that global influences of sampled universities on education and GenAI adoption may inform less-resourced institutions, and some challenges, e.g., technical and operational barriers, faced by these universities may be amplified for low-resourced institutions.
+Nevertheless, we encourage future work to investigate the challenges faced by less-resourced institutions in the real world and to explore other data sources and methods that offer complementary insights, e.g., from individual perspectives of students and staff, while also conducting longitudinal measurements and comparisons of GenAI guideline updates beyond our study's cut-off date, given the dynamic and ever-evolving nature of policy development.
+Furthermore, large-scale studies can consider GenAI guidelines available in other languages beyond English, as well as the longitudinal factors in institutional policy development.